• books

 Endnotes and footnotes offer readers additional details about the information you’re imparting, such as references to people you’ve quoted or suggested reading that will further enhance a reader’s knowledge of the topic you’re talking about.
 Endnotes lie at the bottom of a page, while footnotes come at the end of the book.
 How to choose?

-In general terms, endnotes are more reader-friendly, since it means that they don’t have to skip to the back of the book to find out more while trying not to lose the thread of what they’re reading.
+In general terms, footnotes are more reader-friendly, since it means that they don’t have to skip to the back of the book to find out more while trying not to lose the thread of what they’re reading.
 However, endnotes come in handy when there is a lot of additional information that the reader might want to consider.
-So think about how much explanatory material you want to impart; if it’s a single line or a short sentence or two, these are best placed at the bottom of a page as a footnote.
+So, think about how much explanatory material you want to impart; if it’s a single line or a short sentence or two, these are best placed at the bottom of a page as a footnote.
 For longer notes, or if there are copious amounts of additional information you want to add to your book, endnotes are the way to go.

 You can add footnotes and endnotes easily in Word (by going to the References tab) or in Google Docs, you can go to Insert to add footnotes.